How to Read Barcodes From Image Files (JPEG, PNG, GIF, TIFF, SVG, BMP)

 available in BarcodeReaderOptions

-that allows users to specify the area in an image that the user want IronBarcode to read.
-This will help in improving the reading performance, since the barcode reader does not need to scan through the entire image for barcodes, as well as improving reading accuracy since the area of read has been specified.
+that allows users to specify the area in an image IronBarcode should read.
+This helps improve reading performance, since the barcode reader does not scan through the entire image for barcodes, as well as improving reading accuracy since the area of read has been specified.

 To set the CropArea